Encouraging wildlife into your garden can have a really positive impact on both your garden’s eco system and the natural pest control it provides.

 Once cleared out, you can use boiling water and brush and scrub the inside of the box, don’t use any chemicals or detergents and make sure the box is completely dried out before replacing the lid.

-Feed and water for the birds
+Food and water for the birds

 - Food for birds will be sparse over the winter months, so it’s down to us to ensure that the birds that visit our garden are well fed and watered.
 Put out high calorie and fatty bird foods like fat balls of suet blocks alongside regular bird seed to help them get the energy boost.

 - There are loads of different types of feeders too, here’s a brief outline of the two most popular: –Ground feeders: this benefits birds that prefer to feed off the floor such as blackbirds, thrushes, wrens and robins.
 You can just scatter food on the patio, but this may get larger birds such as pigeons eating all the food, so you can get a feeder protector cage to give the smaller birds a chance.Seed feeders: Seed feeders hang from trees and come in lots of different sizes and styles.
 You can fill these with bought bird feed or a mix of your own.
 These feeders are good for sparrows, tits, finches and siskins.
-Tip: to prevent squirrels, oil up the pole so they can’t cling to it.

 - Always leave out a small bowl of fresh water too.
 Natural water sources may freeze over in this cold weather, so leave out a small bowl of water, or top up your bird bath.
 Birds will appreciate being able to drink it but also bathe and clean themselves.